ardevd/ha-dimo/README.md

 Got the integration installed and ready to connect your car?
 Follow these steps:

 ### 0. Sign up to DIMO and connect your vehicle(s)
 Download the DIMO mobile app to get going.
-You can use the Smartcar connection and/or DIMO hardware to onboard your vehicle(s).
-Note that the Smartcar connection provides limited data and only updated data around once every 1-2 hours.
+You will need a DIMO hardware device in order to to onboard your vehicle(s).
 Tesla have DIMO integration built in to the infotainment so no hardware device is needed or supported.

 ### 1. Sign Up on the DIMO Developer Console